JacobDFrank/jacobdfrank/src/content/Home.md

   design conference</a> with some inspiring faculty and students.
 I keep a list of design resources for anyone interested in getting into the field

-  I spend the rest of my time cooking, getting lost on Wikipedia, climbing and gallery hopping.
+  I spend the rest of my time cooking, eating too much fruit, climbing and gallery hopping.
 ---